Alexandra Panova: 2014: New partnership with Gasparyan

-2015–2018: First major win, three more Tour doubles titles
+2015–2018: First major win, three more career doubles titles

 Panova entered the main draw at the 2015 Australian Open through qualifying.
 She won her first ever match at a major tournament by beating Sorana Cîrstea in the first round.
-She then came up against fellow countrywoman Maria Sharapova in the second round and lost in three sets after having two match points on her serve.
+Against fellow Russian Maria Sharapova in the second, she lost in three sets, after having two match points on her serve.

-Panova started the 2016 season losing in the qualifyings of Brisbane, Australian Open and St. Petersburg.
+Panova started the 2016 season losing in qualifying of Brisbane, the Australian Open and St. Petersburg.
 She recorded her first main-draw entry at the Malaysian Open, losing there in the first round.
 She renewed herself in Bogotá, where she had been traditionally playing well.
 There, Panova defeated top-seeded Elina Svitolina, saving five match points in the third set after being 3–6 behind.

-2024: First two Grand Slam quarterfinals
+2024: First two major quarterfinals

 As an unseeded pair partnering Cristina Bucșa, Panova made her first major quarterfinal at the Australian Open, defeating eighth-seeded Beatriz Haddad Maia and Taylor Townsend.
 They then lost to fourth seeds Gabriela Dabrowski and Erin Routliffe in straight sets.

 She also reached the quarterfinals at the French Open for the first time, this time with Giuliana Olmos, with an upset over fourth seeds Barbora Krejčíková and Laura Siegemund.